Whips66/Spanish/README.md

 - Focus on one tense at a time when starting out
 - Pay attention to irregular verbs - they have unique patterns
+- Read the hints provided after wrong answers to learn patterns
 - Read the tense descriptions after each answer to understand usage
 - Use the streak counter as motivation to maintain accuracy
-- The identify-tense questions help you recognize verb forms in context
+- The variety of question types helps reinforce learning from different angles
 - Practice regularly for best results
+- Watch the mascot celebrate your progress!
  3.12)
 - **Frontend**: HTML5, CSS3, Vanilla JavaScript
-- **Styling**: Modern CSS with gradients, animations, and responsive design
+- **Styling**: Modern CSS with gradients, animations (including animated mascot), and responsive design
-- **Data Storage**: JSON file with UTF-8 encoding for Spanish characters
+- **Data Storage**: JSON file (50 verbs × 8 tenses × 6 pronouns = 2400 conjugations) with UTF-8 encoding
 - **Local Storage**: Browser LocalStorage for best streak persistence
-- **Testing**: Python unittest framework
+- **Testing**: Python unittest framework with 39 comprehensive tests
 - **Version Control**: Git

 The project includes VS Code configuration files: